nrwl/nx/docs/guides/react.md

 An Nx workspace can contain dozens (or hundreds) of applications and libraries.
 They all may depend on one another and without Nx, it is difficult to understand the implications of a particular change.

 Previously, some senior architect would create an ad-hoc dependency diagram and upload it to a corporate wiki.
-The diagram isn’t correct even on Day 1, and gets more and more out of sync with every passing day.
+The diagram is not correct even on Day 1, and gets more and more out of sync with every passing day.

 With Nx, you can do better than that.
 You can run `yarn dep-graph` to see a current dependency diagram of the workspace: what apps and libs are there, how they depend on each other, what is loaded lazily and what is not.
 Nx uses code analysis to collect this information.